4 Shocking Scams (That People Actually Fell For)

 If a modelling agency asks for money up front, they are not a modelling agency.
 They are a scam and you should walk away.
 Yet, this is what many fake modelling agency scammers do.
 They lure impressionable young girls with the promise of fame and fortune, ask them for a fee to get their career started, then run away with the money.
 However, this is sadly one of the most innocent scams the world of modelling sees.

-At no point during these 4 months did she think anything was suspicious.
+At no point during these four months did she think anything was suspicious.
 In fact, she had conducted thorough research on the talent scout and the company and everything appeared legitimate.
 It was only when she was asked to recruit a second model for the job did she start to think something was peculiar, especially when this second model didn't have to go through any of the tough audition process she did.

 With her suspicion piqued, Cason contacted the FBI, and not only did she realize her suspicions were not unfounded, she also discovered the talent scout didn't even exist.
 Shockingly, although Cason was just one step away from getting on a plane to Russia, it was revealed she was most likely to fall victim to a human trafficking ring.
 In fact, many victims of human trafficking who have been rescued have told authorities of being lured into their situation with the promise of a modelling job.